tkhq/docs/docs/getting-started/Sub-Organizations.md

 Turnkey has built a new model for private key management that utilizes secure enclaves.
 All transactions are signed within an enclave and private keys are never exposed to Turnkey, your software, or your team.
 Turnkey’s role is similar to that of a safety deposit box operator — Turnkey secures and provides access to the safety deposit boxes, but our system requires cryptographic proof of ownership to take any action with the keys held within.

-In this example wallet implementation, you will create a segregated sub-organization for each end-user, and leverage [passkeys](https://www.passkeys.io/) as cryptographic proof of ownership to ensure only the end-user has the ability to approve signing with their private key.
+In this example wallet implementation, you will create a segregated sub-organization for each end-user, and leverage [passkeys](https://docs.turnkey.com/category/using-passkeys) as cryptographic proof of ownership to ensure only the end-user has the ability to approve signing with their private key.

 ### Before you start

-Make sure you’ve set up your primary Turkey organization as well as one or more users with API access that will programmatically manage user onboarding within your application.
+Make sure you’ve set up your primary Turnkey organization as well as one or more users with API access that will programmatically manage user onboarding within your application.
 Check out the [quickstart guide](quickstart) if you need help getting started.

 Note also that unlike some wallet providers, Turnkey is not a customer authentication platform.
 This gives you the flexibility to create the user experience you envision.
 Typically, developers implement their own standard end-user authentication flows for user login, then employ passkeys behind that login for transaction signing.